Ayush-Poddar-2003/DSA-Love-Babbar/20_Graph/0_GraphNotes.md

 # GRAPHS
 Collection of nodes & edges.
 Tree was hierarchial, here we have nodes as neighbours

 Nodes ?
 To store an entity.
 Edges ?
 To make connection b/w edges.

 **DEGREE ?**
 No of edges connected to a node
 In Directed graph we have
 INDEGREE : Edges coming towards node
 OUTDEGREE : Edges going out

+**PATH ?**
+To reach a node from one node

 ---
 ## Types of Graphs